tf-encrypted/tf-encrypted/docs/source/usage/getting_started.rst

 Unlike with public tensors, each node involved in a computation will get a different share of the encrypted (private) data.
 This sharing mechanism is the backbone of multiparty computation.

-For more indepth examples of how to use `tf-encrypted` to train and predict upon machine learning models please check out our `MNIST`_ or `Logistic Regression`_ guies.
+For more in depth examples of how to use TF Encrypted to train and predict upon machine learning models please check out our `MNIST`_ or `Logistic Regression`_ guides.

 If you have any questions, please don't hesitate to reach out via a `GitHub Issue`_.